ReezanVisram/dotfiles/README.md

 Before proceeding, ensure `stow` is installed.

 ## Neovim Setup Instructions
 1. Download Neovim from [source](https://github.com/neovim/neovim/releases).
 This config is for Neovim >= 0.12.
+See instructions [here](https://neovim.io/doc/install/)
 2. Install `git`, `make`, `unzip`, `gcc`, `ripgrep`, `fd-find`, `tree-sitter-cli`, `xclip`.
 Most of these can be installed from your package manager, but see [here](https://crates.io/crates/tree-sitter-cli) for installing `tree-sitter-cli`.
 3. ```$ cd ~/dotfiles && stow nvim```
 4. Launch neovim and ensure all plugins install correctly